 Jamf competes with cross-platform enterprise providers such as VMware (NYSE:VMW) or Microsoft’s Intune (NASDAQ:MSFT) and smaller companies like Addigy and Kandji.
 Apple is also showing interest in the device management space via its Business Essentials offering targeted at small and medium sized businesses.

-And unsurprisingly, this was another great quarter for Jamf with revenue up 35.8% year on year.
-On top of that, revenue increased $9.38 million quarter on quarter, a very strong improvement on the $5.07 million increase in Q2 2021, and a sign of re-acceleration of growth.
+And unsurprisingly, this was another great quarter for Jamf with revenue up 34% year on year.
+On top of that, revenue increased $7.38 million quarter on quarter, a very strong improvement on the $4.45 million increase in Q1 2022, and a sign of acceleration of growth.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Jamf's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 72.3% in Q3.
+Jamf's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 74.5% in Q2.

-That means that for every $1 in revenue the company had $0.72 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite it going down over the last year, this is still around the lower average of what we typically see in SaaS businesses.
-Gross margin has a major impact on a company’s ability to invest in developing new products and sales & marketing, which may ultimately determine the winner in a competitive market so it is important to track.
+That means that for every $1 in revenue the company had $0.74 left to spend on developing new products, marketing & sales and the general administrative overhead.
+This is around the average of what we typically see in SaaS businesses, but it is good to see that the gross margin is staying stable which indicates that Jamf is doing a good job controlling costs and is not under pressure from competition to lower prices.

-We enjoyed seeing Jamf’s impressive revenue growth this quarter.
-And we were also excited to see that it outperformed analysts' revenue expectations.
-On the other hand, it was less good to see the pretty significant deterioration in gross margin.
-Zooming out, we think this was still a decent, albeit mixed, quarter, showing the company is staying on target.
-The company is up 4.19% on the results and currently trades at $43 per share.
+It was good to see Jamf deliver strong revenue growth this quarter.
+And we were also excited to see the positive free cash flow.
+Zooming out, we think this was a decent quarter showing the company is staying on target.
+The company currently trades at $23 per share.

 Is Now The Time?

 When considering Jamf, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We think Jamf is a good business.
+Although we have other favorites, we understand the arguments that Jamf is not a bad business.
 Its revenue growth has been strong.
-On top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its efficient customer acquisition is better than many similar companies.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.